-Directed by Scott Kiernan and Victoria Keddie, E.S.P.
+E.S.P.
+TV hybridizes technologies old and new, contemporary and obsolete, to realize the live television studio as a site for performance-based works.
+Directed and operated by Scott Kiernan and Victoria Keddie, E.S.P.
 TV utilizes a mobile television studio to explore transmission, analog and digital media, and broadcast.
-Through an ongoing series of live television taping events, we place the control room of the TV studio on center stage, making the means of production into a vehicle for performance.
+Through an ongoing series of live television taping events, and durational installations, we place the control room of the TV studio on center stage, making the means of production into a vehicle for performance.
 We investigate the language of television through our practice and have built a strong network through artist collaborations.
 From this ongoing effort, we have amassed an extensive archive detailing these unique explorations of performance, sound, and vision.

 E.S.P.
 TV has worked with various venues and institutions including: The Whitney Museum of American Art, New Museum, Museum of Arts and Design, Swiss Institute/Contemporary Art, Printed Matter, Millennium Film Workshop, New School, Recess, Camera Club, Hunter College Art Galleries (NY, NY); Interstate Projects, Spectacle Theater, Issue Project Room, Pioneer Works, Knockdown Center, Flux Factory, Roulette (Brooklyn, NY); Queens Museum (Queens, NY); Harvard Art Museums, Franklin Street Works (Stamford, CT), Liminal Space (Oakland, CA), Yerba Buena Center for the Arts (San Francisco, CA), Human Resources (Los Angeles, CA), Ballroom Marfa, Marfa Public Radio, (Marfa, TX), Museum of Human Achievement (Austin, TX), S1 (Portland, OR), Nightingale Cinema (Chicago, IL), Museum of Contemporary Art Detroit, General Public (Berlin), STORE (Dresden), Studio XX (Montreal), SAW Media Centre (Ottawa), Kling and Bang Gallery (Reykjavik) and Pallas Projects (Dublin).